 Of course there’s nothing stopping the developer from choosing the wrong option, but by taking the initiative of asking the developer what kind of app the credentials will be used by, you can help reduce the likelihood of leaked secrets.

 client_secret is a secret known only to the application and the authorization server.
+It is essential the application’s own password.
 It must be sufficiently random to not be guessable, which means you should avoid using common UUID libraries which often take into account the timestamp or MAC address of the server generating it.
-A great way to generate a secure secret is to use a cryptographically-secure library to generate a 256-bit value and converting it to a hexadecimal representation.
+A great way to generate a secure secret is to use a cryptographically-secure library to generate a 256-bit value and then convert it to a hexadecimal representation.

 In Ruby, you can use the SecureRandom library to generate a hex string: